 What better way to end the carb season, than with a fight of epic proportions.
 Paneton, or Panettone, is traditionally from Milan, as Wikipedia will have you know.
 So it only seems fair to pit the best of Peru to an Italiano, in order to determine the true breadloaf king!

 In one corner with have the D'Onofrio classic.
 The gold standard.
-The Paneton that looks down upon all the other Peruvian brands
+The Paneton that looks down upon all the other Peruvian brands with a knowing teal smirk letting them all know who’s boss.

-In the other corner stands - Balocco classic (cousin to the godly MaxiCiok).
-The mysterious Italian challenger, completely unknown... but painting all kinds of unrealistic expectations with a whopping motherfucking price tag of 43 New Suns.
+other corner stands - Balocco classic (cousin to the godly MaxiCiok).
+The mysterious Italian challenger,

 Paneton vs. Panettone.
 Peru vs. Italy.
 Cholo vs. Paisano.
 A legendary breadloaf clasico!
 The tension is unbreadable.